Here are the answers to some of our most frequently asked questions. Can't find the information you're looking for? Contact us!

-My child snores at night and complains of headaches when waking up and often falls asleep during the day.
-Can he or she suffer from obstructive sleep apnea at such a young age?
+My child snores at night and complains of headaches when they wake up and often falls asleep during the day.
+Can they suffer from obstructive sleep apnea at their age?

 Do all snorers suffer from obstructive sleep apnea?

 No, not necessarily.
-However, a medical diagnosis can confirm it.
+A medical diagnosis can confirm it.

-Can I choose to have my sleep test at home instead of in the lab?
+Can I choose to have my sleep test done at home instead of at the lab?

-Your doctor will prescribe the appropriate method for your condition from the two possible tests: polysomnography (PSG) in the laboratory or a cardiorespiratory sleep polygraph (PCRS) outside the laboratory.
+Your doctor will prescribe the appropriate method for your condition, either a laboratory polysomnography (PSG) or a non-laboratory cardiorespiratory sleep polygraph (CRSP).

 How is obstructive sleep apnea (OSA) treated?

-Two therapies have proven to be effective in treating obstructive sleep apnea (OSA): a respirator and an intraoral device, known as a mandibular advancement orthosis (OAM).
+Two therapies have been shown to be effective in treating obstructive sleep apnea (OSA), a breathing device and an intraoral device, the mandibular advancement orthotic (MAO).

-Why do I need to see a dentist if the doctor prescribes the mandibular advancement orthosis (OAM)?
+Why do I need to see a dentist if my doctor is prescribing the Mandibular Advancement Brace (MAB)?

-The dentist, according to the doctor’s prescription, conducts a specific oral examination, designs the orthosis, places it in the mouth, makes the necessary adjustments and ensures the follow-up of the treatment by collaborating with the doctor.
+The dentist, according to the doctor’s prescription, performs a specific oral examination, designs the brace, puts it in the mouth, makes the necessary adjustments and ensures the follow-up of the treatment in collaboration with the doctor.

-Can I buy my mandibular advancement orthosis on the Internet?
+Can I buy my mandibular advancement orthotics on the Internet?

-It is not recommended to do buy one off the Internet.
-In Quebec, only a dentist can manage obstructive sleep apnea (OSA) by mandibular advancement orthosis (OAM) as prescribed by your doctor.
+It is not recommended.
+In Québec, only a dentist can treat obstructive sleep apnea (OSA) with a mandibular advancement orthotic (MAO) as prescribed by your doctor.

-How big is my mandibular advancement orthosis (OAM)?
+What size is my mandibular advancement appliance (MAD)?

-The size is according to your oral and cranio-facial morphology.
-The device covers the upper and lower teeth and holds the mandible in an advanced position to clear your airways.
+The size is based on your oral and craniofacial morphology.
+The appliance covers the upper and lower teeth, keeping the mandible in an advanced position to clear your airway.

-Will my mandibular advancement orthosis (OAM) be reimbursed by the Quebec Health Insurance Plan (RAMQ)?
+Will my mandibular advancement appliance (MAD) be covered by the Québec Health Insurance Plan (RAMQ)?

-No; however, the costs may be eligible for the medical expense tax credit.
-You can ask your insurer or certain government agencies.
+No, but the costs may be eligible for the medical expense tax credit.
+You can ask your insurance company or certain government agencies for more information.

 Can I reduce my symptoms of obstructive sleep apnea (OSA)?

-Yes, you can.
-Adopting healthy lifestyle habits, such as maintaining a healthy weight, regular exercise, moderate alcohol use, and stopping smoking, will reduce your symptoms.
+Yes!
+Adopting healthy lifestyle habits, such as maintaining a healthy weight, regular exercise, moderate alcohol consumption and not smoking will reduce your symptoms.
 Your sleep hygiene can also minimize your symptoms.
-Have a regular sleep routine and limit your exposure to light at night (TV screens, computers or game consoles).
+Having a regular sleep routine and limit your exposure to light at night (TV, computer or game console).